lawrennd/snippets/_ml/includes/clustering.md

 \newslide{Clustering}

-* One common approach, not deeply covered in this course.
-* Associate each data point, $\dataVector_{i, :}$ with one of $k$ different discrete groups.
+* Common approach for grouping data points
+* Assigns data points to discrete groups
-* For example:
+* Examples include:
-  * Clustering animals into discrete groups.
-Are animals discrete or continuous?
-  * Clustering into different different *political* affiliations.
-* Humans do seem to like clusters:
-  * Very useful when interacting with biologists.
-* Subtle difference between clustering and *vector quantisation*

-\newslide{Trying to Teach About Infinity}

-* Little anecdote.
+  * Animal classification
+  * Political affiliation grouping

+\notes{Clustering is a common approach to data analysis, though we will not cover it in great depth in this course.
+The fundamental idea is to associate each data point $\dataVector_{i, :}$ with one of $k$ different discrete groups.
+This approach raises interesting questions - for instance, when clustering animals into groups, we might ask whether animal traits are truly discrete or continuous in nature.
+Similar questions arise when clustering political affiliations.

+Humans seem to have a natural affinity for discrete clustering approaches.
+This makes clustering particularly useful when collaborating with biologists, who often think in terms of discrete categories.
+However, we should be mindful that this preference for discrete categories may sometimes oversimplify continuous variations in data.}

-\newslide{Clustering and Vector Quantisation}
+\newslide{Clustering vs Vector Quantisation}

-* To my mind difference is in clustering there should be a reduction in data density between samples.
-* This definition is not universally applied.
+* Clustering expects gaps between groups in data density
+* Vector quantization may not require density gaps
-* For today's purposes we merge them:
+* For practical purposes, both involve:
-  * Determine how to allocate each point to a group and *harder* total number of groups.
+  * Allocating points to groups
+  * Determining optimal number of groups

+\notes{There is a subtle but important distinction between clustering and vector quantisation.
+In true clustering, we typically expect to see reductions in data density between natural groups - essentially, gaps in the data that separate different clusters.
+This definition isn't universally applied though, and vector quantization may partition data without requiring such density gaps.
+For our current discussion, we'll treat them similarly, focusing on the common challenges they share: how to allocate points to groups and, more challengingly, how to determine the optimal number of groups.}

 \newslide{$k$-means Clustering}

-* Simple algorithm for allocating points to groups.
+* Simple iterative clustering algorithm
-* *Require*: Set of $k$ cluster centres & assignment of each points to a cluster.
+* Key steps:
+  1. Initialize with random centers
+  2. Assign points to nearest center
+  3. Update centers as cluster means
+  4. Repeat until stable

+\notes{The $k$-means algorithm provides a straightforward approach to clustering data.
+It requires two key elements: a set of $k$ cluster centres and a way to assign each data point to a cluster.
+The algorithm follows a simple iterative process:

-1. Initialize cluster centres as randomly selected data points.
+1. First, initialize cluster centres by randomly selecting $k$ data points
-    2. Assign each data point to *nearest* cluster centre.
+2. Assign each data point to its nearest cluster centre
-    3. Update each cluster centre by setting it to the mean of assigned data points.
+3. Update each cluster centre by computing the mean of all points assigned to it
-    4. Repeat 2 and 3 until cluster allocations do not change.
+4. Repeat steps 2 and 3 until the cluster assignments stop changing

+This process is intuitive and relatively easy to implement, though it comes with certain limitations.}

 \newslide{Objective Function}

-* This minimizes the objective
+* Minimizes sum of squared distances:
   $$
   E=\sum_{j=1}^K \sum_{i\ \text{allocated to}\ j}  \left(\dataVector_{i, :} - \meanVector_{j, :}\right)^\top\left(\dataVector_{i, :} - \meanVector_{j, :}\right)
   $$
-  *i.e.* it minimizes thesum of Euclidean squared distances betwen points and their associated centres.
-* The minimum is *not* guaranteed to be *global* or *unique*.
+* Solution not guaranteed to be global or unique
-* This objective is a non-convex optimization problem.
+* Represents a non-convex optimization problem

+\notes{The $k$-means algorithm works by minimizing an objective function that measures the sum of squared Euclidean distances between each point and its assigned cluster center.
+This objective function can be written mathematically as shown above, where $\meanVector_{j, :}$ represents the mean of cluster $j$.

+It's important to understand that while this algorithm will always converge to a minimum, this minimum is not guaranteed to be either global or unique.
+The optimization problem is non-convex, meaning there can be multiple local minima.
+Different initializations of the cluster centers can lead to different final solutions, which is one of the key challenges in applying $k$-means clustering in practice.}

 \setupplotcode{import mlai
 import numpy as np